-GRAPHICS/DVC Year 11 Graphics [11GDS] Mr Dodds - Room 75 Year 12 Graphics [12GDS] Year 13 Graphics [13GDS] Prerequisites: Prerequisites: Prerequisites: Not Applicable.
+T Year 11 Graphics [11GDS] Year 12 Graphics [12GDS] Year 13 Graphics [13GDS] Prerequisites: Prerequisites: Prerequisites: Not Applicable.
 Preferable to have completed Year 10 Graphics.
 12 Credits at Year 11 Graphics or by TIC Permission.
 12 Credits at Year 12 Graphics or by TIC Permission.
 Course Information: Course Information: Course Information: In this course students will be given a range of design problems to solve.
 Each of the problems will challenge student's design thinking whilst helping them to develop their visual communication skills.
-Design problems range from packaging to architecture design.
-Visual communication skills covered in Year 11 are: • Freehand drawing • Instrumental drawing • Modelling • Rendering/shading • Computer aided design (CAD) This course covers knowledge and skills from a wide range of design contexts and supports other technology subjects such as Product Design, Building and Engineering.
+Design problems range from In this course students focus on solving one design problem for the whole of the first semester.
+The design problem could be either architectural or a product design.
+In this course students focus on solving one design problem for the whole of the first semester.
+The design problem could be either architectural or a product design. packaging to architecture design.
+Visual communication skills covered in Year 11 are: • Freehand sketching/ideation Students build on the techniques and knowledge learnt in Year 11 to produce a portfolio of work that demonstrates their design thinking as well as their visual communication skills.
+Graphics/DVC at this level requires students to demonstrate a higher depth of thinking, research and visual communication than in previous years.
+Instrumental drawing Modelling Rendering/shading Computer aided design (CAD) This course covers knowledge and skills from a wide range of design contexts and supports other technology subjects such as Product Design, Building and Engineering.
 (Note: there are no exams in this subject.)
-In this course students focus on solving one design problem for the whole of the first semester.
-The design problem could be either architectural or a product design.
-Students build on the techniques and knowledge learnt in Year 11 to produce a portfolio of work that demonstrates their design thinking as well as their visual communication skills.
 In semester two, students focus their attention on the external standards.
 (Note: there are no exams in this subject.)
-In this course students focus on solving one design problem for the whole of the first semester.
-The design problem could be either architectural or a product design.
-Graphics/DVC at this level requires students to demonstrate a higher depth of thinking, research and visual communication than in previous years.
 In semester two students focus on completing their external standards.
 (Note: there are no exams in this subject.).
 Once the external standards are complete students are invited to design an exhibit to show off the design solution they developed in semester 1.
-Internal Assessments: AS91066 Rendering techniques AS91068 Develop design ideas Internal Assessments: AS91341 Develop a spatial design OR AS91342 Develop a product design Internal Assessments: AS91628 Exhibit a design outcome OR AS91629 Resolve a spatial design OR AS91630 Resolve a product design External Assessments: AS91063 Produce freehand sketches AS91064 Instrumental drawings AS91065 Paraline drawings External Assessments: AS91337 Visual communication AS91338 Produce working drawings AS91339 Instrumental perspective AS91627 Initiate design ideas (Level 3) External Assessments: AS91627 Initiate design ideas AS91631 Produce working drawings Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 9 Internal Credits: 6 Internal Credits: 12 External Credits: 9 External Credits: 14 External Credits: 10 Level of Credits: 1 Level of Credits: 2 and 3 Level of Credits: 3 Leads to: 12 Graphics Leads to: 13 Graphics University Entrance Approved Examinable for Scholarship
+Internal Assessments: To be confirmed Internal Assessments: AS91341 Develop a spatial design OR AS91342 Develop a product design Internal Assessments: AS91628 Exhibit a design outcome OR AS91629 Resolve a spatial design OR AS91630 Resolve a product design External Assessments: To be confirmed External Assessments: AS91337 Visual communication AS91338 Produce working drawings AS91339 Instrumental perspective AS91627 Initiate design ideas (Level 3) External Assessments: AS91627 Initiate design ideas AS91631 Produce working drawings Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 9 Internal Credits: 6 Internal Credits: 12 External Credits: 9 External Credits: 14 External Credits: 10 Level of Credits: 1 Level of Credits: 2 and 3 Level of Credits: 3 Leads to: 12 Graphics Leads to: 13 Graphics University Entrance Approved Examinable for Scholarship